 Our Lightroom courses are held near Matlock in Derbyshire, which is convenient for photographers anywhere in the county, as well as from Sheffield, Manchester or Nottinghamshire.

-There is a maximum of only six people on each of these courses, and places cost £90.00 per person.
+There is a maximum of only six people on each of our group courses, with places costing £90.00 per person.

 Whether you are completely new to photo editing – or you are wanting to move from a basic photo editor to something more advanced – our Lightroom training will introduce you to this powerful software and show you some of the amazing things you can do with it.
-On our one day workshops, you will learn how to use Lightroom to:
+Our training can show you how to:

 - set Lightroom’s preferences and customise the interface